AndHann404/Active-Directory-/README.md

 When I created my users, I also created multiple groups.
 I added some of my created users to these groups and used the Group Policy Management to Link the GPO (Restrict Control Panel) to the user OU.

-* Eddie Rockmore is apart of "IT-Brooklyn" Group
+* Eddie Rockmore is apart of "IT-Brooklyn" Group.

+* Update: I moved all of my created "users "into the "users OU" to apply the GPO correctly.

 <img width="752" height="527" alt="Groups" src="https://github.com/user-attachments/assets/973bd204-605c-494b-8cdd-810d4c6e424f" />